larsrinn/long_running_computations/README.md

 Hence, the page refreshes and displays the results of the first computation as the final results.
 The user is not notified, when the second results are ready.

+## Save results explicitly (current)
+To avoid the necessity for the task to edit the `Configuration` model, it makes sense to create an explicit `Result` model.
+If the form is saved a new `Result` is created, set to be computing and a task to actually compute the result is dispatched.
+After success, the `Result` instance is set to be complete and the created fractal is saved for the instance.
+If the user tries to access a configuration, always the last created result is accessed.
+That way, the issue described in the previous paragraph is solved.

 # Run
 Because the issues mostly arise, when the application is run in a production environment, one shouldn't use Django's `manage.py runserver` to evaluate how the server is blocked by the long running computation.